apnadkarni/blt/man/bitmap.rst

 -----------

-The **blt::bitmap** command lets you create new bitmaps directly from your Tcl script.
+The **blt::bitmap** command lets you create new bitmaps directly from your TCL script.
 The bitmap can be specified as a list of data or a text string which is converted into a bitmap.
 You can arbitrarily scale or rotate the bitmap too.